Skip to main content

 Stir together all of the ingredients in a large bowl.
 Cover and refrigerate for at least 1 hour and up to 1 day.

-Sheri prepares baked crab bites with rémoulade sauce, perfect for any holiday gathering.
+Sheri prepares baked crab bites with rémoulade sauce, perfect for holiday celebrations.

 Sheri Castle, award-winning food writer and cooking teacher, is known for melding culinary expertise, storytelling and humor, so she can tell a tale while making a memorable meal.
 Her creative, well-crafted recipes and practical advice inspire people to cook with confidence and enthusiasm.
 She's written a tall stack of cookbooks and her work appears in dozens of magazines.
 In 2019, the Southern Foodways Alliance named Sheri among Twenty Living Legends of Southern Food, calling her The Storyteller.